Sheet film: Rotary tube processing

 With rotary processing, films are loaded into tubes for processing.
 The solutions are poured or pumped into the tubes, which are turned on their sides and spun, sometimes by hand, and sometimes by a motorized base or machine.
 The simplest form of rotary processing is to use one tube per film; no extra reel or complex film-holding device is needed.
 The film is loaded, solution added, tube closed, and the tube is spun, by hand, floating in a water bath.
 The direction of spin is normally reversed after a couple of spins.
 Some rotary tubes utilize reels to hold multiple films inside the tube.

 Some rotary systems use a motor to do the spinning, instead of the photographer.
 These systems sometimes have variable rotation speeds, and will reverse direction automatically.
 Systems such as these are quite convenient; they require nothing of the photographer other than changing the solution at the appropriate time.
 Some more complex systems can even do the chemistry management, requiring nothing but a simple programming step.

 Benefits of rotary systems are even development, and very low solution requirements in some cases.
 However, they can also require the use of more chemistry than normally needed when only a couple sheets are processed in a tube that has the capacity to hold more sheets because the a minimum amount of chemistry is required for the tube to work properly.
 Processing can be accomplished with the lights on with almost all rotary tube processing systems because they have light-tight covers.
 The photographer can also generally keep his/her hands free of chemistry, since the solutions are enclosed in the tubes.
 Also, since many rotary systems have or use a water bath, the bath can be temperature-controlled, resulting in very consistent results across different processing runs.

-Drawbacks with a one-film-per-tube method is that processing any amount of film can take a very long time; it's difficult to keep up with more than one or two tubes at a time.
+Drawbacks with a one-film-per-tube method is that processing any amount of film can take a very long time; it is difficult to keep up with more than one or two tubes at a time.
 Also, a mechanized rotary system, depending on its features and capabilities, can be very expensive.